Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 **What is salt?**

-**Salt** is non-secret additional entropy stored in extended private and public keys that ensures that a derived key does not depend solely on the parent key.
+**Salt** is an additional entropy stored in extended private and public keys that allows sharing public key without giving access to the child keys.
+Salt effectively is an access key to derivation.

 **What is pepper?**

-In ChainKD **pepper** is additional secret 8 bits of entropy (as opposed to non-secret **salt** which is part of the extended public key).
+In present scheme **pepper** is a secret byte stored only in xprv and erased from the xpub.
 Pepper is used to improve entropy of the nonce derived from the private key to match security guarantee of EdDSA.